 If your product is really the best in its category, provide specific proof why this is the case.
 Otherwise, tone your product copy down or quote a customer who says your product is the most wonderful they’ve ever used.

 Scientific research has proven that if people hold a product in their hands, their desire to own it increases.

 You’re selling things online, so your web visitors can’t hold your products.
-Large, crystal-clear pictures or videos can help, but there’s also a copywriting trick to increase desire: let your reader imagine what it would be like to own your product.
+Large, crystal-clear pictures or videos can help, but there’s also an ecommerce copywriting trick to increase desire: let your reader imagine what it would be like to own your product.

 Here’s how Firebox stirs your imagination with a description of its Fizzics DraftPour.
 It shows how the product solves the problems common with going to the pub for a pint.

-🎯Nothing beats a freshly pulled pint in your favourite pub—except maybe a freshly pulled pint in your very own home.
+🎯 Nothing beats a freshly pulled pint in your favorite pub—except maybe a freshly pulled pint in your very own home.

 The DraftPour may be a sleek piece of kit, but it’s deceptively high tech under the hood, applying sound waves to convert your beer’s natural carbonation into a smooth micro-foam.
-These diddy little bubbles create the optimal density for enhanced aroma, flavour, and a silky smooth mouth-feel.
+These ditty little bubbles create the optimal density for enhanced aroma, flavor, and a silky smooth mouth-feel.

 Get a fruit machine and a few boxes of pork scratchings in and you’ve basically completely replicated your local pub.
 Sticky bar-top and ancient, dubiously-stained carpet not included.

 To practice this copywriting technique, start a sentence with the word “imagine,” and finish your sentence (or paragraph) by explaining how your reader will feel when owning and using your product.